Compliance

 Policy and approach

-Based upon our corporate philosophy of Jun-Ri-Soku-Yu (adhering to reason leads to prosperity), at the core of Toyobo group's compliance activities is the idea of “Do what must be done” and “Don't do what must not be done.”
+Based upon our corporate philosophy of Jun-Ri-Soku-Yu (adhering to reason leads to prosperity), at the core of Toyobo group's compliance activities is the idea of “Do what shoud be done” and “Don't do what shoud not be done.”

 Furthermore, based on the fundamental principles stated in the TOYOBO Group Charter of Corporate Behavior, the group has summarized the rules that employees must follow in the TOYOBO Group Compliance Manual in a specific and easy-to-understand manner and works to promote understanding and widespread awareness of the rules among group employees.